 The Royal London is the home of the Helicopter Emergency Medical Service, giving an unparalleled experience of the management of the most severely injured patients.
 It was this that led to an interest in the management of 'problem fractures' including non-union, deformity, and post-traumatic shortening.

 In December 2011 I left The Royal London to take up the post of Consultant in Limb Reconstruction Surgery at The Royal National Orthopaedic Hospital, where I still maintain an NHS practice.

-I have an extensive Limb Reconstruction practice, using the Ilizarov frame and the Taylor Spatial Frame, and am one of Europe's most experienced users of the Precice Intramedullary Limb Lengthening Reconstruction System.
+I have an extensive Limb Reconstruction practice, using the Ilizarov frame and the Taylor Spatial Frame, and am one of Europe's most experienced users of the Precice Intramedullary Limb Lengthening Reconstruction System, as well as the Fitbone implant.
 I lecture throughout the UK and worldwide on these techniques.
 I routinely see 'second opinion' cases of injury in the NHS and privately, and provide expert medicolegal opinion for both plaintiffs and defendants.